invakid404/inva-blog/blog.oss.dendron.automating-seed-tldr.md

 ```
 vault/common.git-secret.md
 vault/linux.ego.md
+vault/common.gdal2tiles-py.md
 ```

-Basically, the directory name is concatenated to the file name.
-This is exactly what the sed command does: it matches the directory name and the file name and joins them with a dot, also replacing the `pages/` prefix with `vault/`.
+Basically, the directory name is concatenated to the file name, and all dots in the file name are replaced with dashes.
+This is exactly what the sed command
+does: first it removes the `.md` extension, then replaces all dots with dashes, and concatenates the folder name and file name, prepending the result with `vault/`.

 As a final step of this process, we can concatenate the result of all the previous commands on a single line, so that we can pass it to an action that